Italy

 Psychedelics in Italy Today

-Although in March 2022, the Italian Ministry of Health included both Banisteriopsis caapi and Psychotria viridis, the two plants from which ayahuasca and the psychoactive DMT are derived, on their list of highly controlled substances.
+Subsequently, in March 2022, the Italian Ministry of Health classified both Banisteriopsis caapi and Psychotria viridis – the two plants from which ayahuasca and the psychoactive DMT are derived – as highly controlled substances.

 Key Organisations

-The Società Psichedelica Italiana (Italian Psychedelic Society) is another non-profit based in Milan that promotes hat promotes scientific research on psychedelic substances, integration between various knowledge systems, harm reduction practices, evidence-based regulatory reform and the protection of cultures and nature.
+The Società Psichedelica Italiana (Italian Psychedelic Society) is another non-profit in Milan that promotes scientific research on psychedelic substances, integration between various knowledge systems, harm reduction practices, evidence-based regulatory reform, and the protection of cultures and nature.

 Explore more info with a membership (any level)